nesevis/exhaust/docs/EXHAUST-property-testing.md

 # Running property tests

 `#exhaust` tests a property across generated values and reports a minimal counterexample on failure.
 This page covers closure shapes, settings, and observability.
-For contract tests over stateful systems, see [Running contract tests](EXECUTE.md) and the `#execute` macro.
+For contract tests over stateful systems, see [Contract testing](EXECUTE-contract-testing.md) and the `#execute` macro.

 ## Closure shapes